 YOU HAVE YOUR HANDS FULL

-Your clients and your team count on you to juggle a number of tasks.
+Your clients and your team count on you to juggle many tasks.
 You don’t just design spaces or purchase furniture, fixtures, and equipment.
 You coordinate installation schedules and construction timelines.
 You find low-cost solutions to high-value design ideas.
 You get CREATIVE - and not just when choosing textiles, paint colors, or floor tile.

 LET US HELP

-Whether your challenge is to work within a limited budget, source furniture for a large project, or create custom furniture, we present personalized solutions.
-This could be as easy as a standard design from our line of furniture designs, or an entirely custom design.
-We specialize in furniture for hospitality, senior living, shopping malls / retail, office lobbies, multi-family, and other environments where style meets function.
+Whether your challenge is to work within a limited budget, limited timeline, or to source furniture for a large, complicated project, we present personalized solutions..
+We specialize in furniture for hospitality, senior living, shopping malls / retail, offices and commercial spaces, multi-family, and other environments where style meets function.
+After hearing your challenges and goals, we can offer suggestions from our standard line of furniture, as well as provide custom furniture options.

 WHO WE ARE

 We’re a husband-and-wife team with an uncommon drive to solve problems.
 Jeffrey Braun began his career in the high-stakes film industry as an art director before moving on to interior design.
 Since founding the company in 2000, he has focused on his true passion, furniture design and manufacturing.
 Lindsay Braun was a marketing and business strategist who saw how organization and project management were integral to the success of every interior design project.
-Backed by an experienced team of craftsmen and women and a multi-generational furniture factory, Jeffrey and Lindsay move mountains for their clients.
+Backed by an experienced team and a multi-generational furniture factory, Jeffrey and Lindsay move mountains for their clients.

 (INSIDE PAGES – INSIDE COVER, INSIDE MIDDLE, INSIDE FLAP / area 2, area 3, area 4)